This page contains details on THE FOOD we served

 * Recipe is from Rose's Heavenly Cakes by Rose Beranbaum.

 Press here to see pictures from 2010

 I am not affiliated in any way with CBS Studios Inc., Paramount Pictures, the Star Trek franchise, or any other entity associated with the TV series or movies.

 All Star Trek trademarks, logos, names and images belong to CBS Studios, Inc and are used here under fair-use guidelines.

-Pictures from our parties may not be copied without written permission from me, Barbara Healy.
-Copyright © 2009 QuarksBarb.
+Recipes and images from our parties may not be copied without written permission from me, Barbara Healy.
+Copyright © 2009 to present QuarksBarb.